-Do you ever feel like you’re sabotaging your success even though you don’t want to?
+Do you ever feel like you're stop self sabotaging your success even though you don't want to?
 Self-sabotage is something that many people experience without knowing it.
-In this blog post, we will discuss how to recognize and stop this behavior from damaging your daily life.
+In this blog post, we will discuss how to recognize and stop self sabotage from damaging your daily life.
+Nobody wants to acknowledge it, but we all stop sabotaging our own lives to some extent.

-Nobody wants to acknowledge it, but we all undermine our own lives to some extent.
 Everyone has taken actions that have put them at odds with a goal they are working toward or a behavior they want to modify.
-When we’re conscious of it, that’s okay.
+When we're conscious of it, that's okay.
+Life can seem impossible when we're not aware of our self-destructive tendencies.
+Sometimes it can seem like we're playing a game with unclear rules.

-It’s beneficial to focus on what you can control rather than what you can’t when trying to make changes in your life.
+It could seem impossible for us to succeed in our objectives or lead the kind of life we desire.
+It's beneficial to practice acceptance of what you can control rather than what you can't when trying to make changes in your life.
 Fortunately, you have the power to alter your behavior.
 This article will teach you how to spot harmful habits and how to quit self-defeating behavior.

 What Is Self-sabotage?